wp-cli/handbook/troubleshooting.md

 ### How do I get more verbose informations about my WP-CLI installation?

 WP-CLI offers the command `wp --info`, which provides you with a lot of information about your WP-CLI install environment.
 The output will tell you,
-* what operating system and shell you work on
+* what operating system and shell you work on.
-* which PHP binary is used to run WP-CLI
+* which PHP binary is used to run WP-CLI.
-* what version of PHP is used
+* what version of PHP is used.
-* where to find WP-CLI's root directory
+* where to find WP-CLI's root directory.
-* where to find the vendor directory of WP-CLI
+* where to find the vendor directory of WP-CLI.
-* which WP-CLI binary  you are currently working with (phar path)
+* which WP-CLI binary  you are currently working with (phar path).
-* where WP-CLI packages are stored
+* where WP-CLI packages are stored.
-* where to find global and project configuration files for WP-CLI and
+* where to find global and project configuration files for WP-CLI and.
 * which version of WP-CLI you use.

 ### What should I do, before I start debugging issues?